Canop/jquery.alt/README.md

 We need `on` and `off` to ensure

-- methods working for collections of any size
+- methods working the same for collections of any size (including the empty ones)
 - delegation

 Data: